 If you have elite performance goals, workout fasted in the morning, or perform multiple workouts a day, consuming a post-workout meal shortly after completing a workout is ideal.
 This is because after working out, muscle cells are very sensitive to a hormone called insulin, which allows nutrients to quickly be synthesized and utilized for energy storage, growth and repair.

-I am a big fan of consuming real post-workout foods.
+I am a big fan of consuming whole foods post-workout.
 This is because most conventional sports drinks, protein shakes and bars typically contain isolated fractions of horrendously low quality protein and synthetic vitamins and minerals.
 They also usually contain added preservatives, stabilizers, and artificial sweeteners.

-I do understand that protein shakes are convenient and useful for specific people, especially for athletes doing multiple workouts in a day or for those who have a hard time putting on weight.
+Protein shakes are convenient and useful for specific people, especially for athletes doing multiple workouts in a day or for those who have a hard time putting on weight.
 So, if protein powder works for you and your goals, I recommend going with a high-quality grass-fed whey protein powder that doesn’t contain any synthetic sweeteners or additives labeled as “natural flavors.”
-I personally use and recommend Wild Grass-fed Whey – as it’s made from milk, not cheese, and sustainably sourced.
+I personally use and recommend Wild Grass-fed Whey, as it’s made from milk, not cheese, and sustainably sourced.

 In short, whole food sources of carbohydrate, including foods that contain a combination of glucose and fructose like fruit, work well as post-workout foods.
 To figure out what foods work best for you, try them, and see how well they work for you.